 Regional resources, virtually no waste, high efficiency: sounds like a wish-list, but in Bern, Interlaken and the mountain regions of Bern it’s an eco-friendly reality.

-‘Green Meeting’ is now far more than just the colour of the sign on the door leading to the seminar room.
+‘Green Meetings’ is now far more than just the colour of the sign on the door leading to the seminar room.
 Indeed, Bern’s conference, seminar and event venues are looking to make their offers ‘green’, environmentally aware and sustainable.
 Key aspects include regional value added, social responsibility, and getting participants and delegates to and from their destinations in a climate-conscious way.
 It means that organisers are able to give the image of their events that extra polish and showcase a sustainable quality seal to guests and sponsors alike.

 Bern’s lasting commitment to the environment